randoop/grt-testing/README.md

 ### Running Scripts

-For prerequisities, refer to `scripts/mutation-prerequisities.md`.
+For mutation analysis see:

-For instructions on using the scripts, refer to `scripts/mutation-randoop.sh` for Randoop and `scripts/mutation-evosuite.sh` for EvoSuite.
+* `scripts/mutation-randoop.sh` for Randoop
+* `scripts/mutation-evosuite.sh` for EvoSuite

+For defect detection see:

+* `scripts/defects4j-randoop.sh` for Randoop
+* `scripts/defects4j-evosuite.sh` for EvoSuite

 ### Running GRT Experiments